-In Kenya we'll travel in seven-passenger minivans with pop-up roof for game viewing.
-In Tanzania, we'll travel in seven-passenger stretch Land Rovers with pop-up or flip-top roof hatches for game viewing.
-In both vehicles, six seats are in the back, with a window at each seat; and one seat is in front, with a view through the front windshield.
+We'll travel in seven-passenger stretch Land Cruisers with pop-up or flip-top roof hatches for game viewing.
+There are six seats are in the back, with a window at each seat; and one seat is in front, with a view through the front windshield.
 The Trip Experience Leader will ensure that seats are rotated.
 Agility and balance are required to board and disembark these vehicles, and we will change vehicles at border crossings per government regulations.

-Reminder: The roads in Tanzania and Kenya can be very bumpy, and there will be times when you are "off-roading" over rugged terrain for game-viewing drives.
+Reminder: The roads can be very bumpy, and there will be times when you are "off-roading" over rugged terrain for game-viewing drives.
 Some days we'll spend nearly all day (8-10 hours) in the vehicle, however, there will be breaks along the way.